-Nonviolent Communication™ and Gun Control
+Nonviolent Communication and the Current Gun Control Debate

 “Fantasists and zealots can be found on both sides of the debate over guns in America.
 Between these two extremes we must find grounds for a rational discussion about the problem of gun violence.”

 Many societal debates get stuck at the level of strategies.
 This is true for the current gun control debate in US society.

 So what does Nonviolent Communication have to say about the current gun control debate?

 One thing to keep in mind is that “yes to guns,” or “no to guns,” or “how to regulate guns” — these are all at the level of strategies.

 In Nonviolent Communication, strategies are defined as the ways we go about meeting or satisfying needs, specifically Universal Human Needs.

 Universal Human Needs can be defined from multiple angles.
 They are the conditions necessary for life to thrive in any human being, regardless of culture or geographic location.
 They are how life is showing up in you or me, in this very moment.
 Universal Human Needs are core human motivators, impelling us to speak or act.